dangray1125/Dan_Git/README.md

-#This is my first time setting up a git repo on my own
+This github repository is the home of all my personal work from both my educational and personal experiences.